 According to a recent Slashgear article, the International Space Station recently received a boost… no, not to their rockets, but to their broadband.
 The floating expedition now enjoys a hefty 600 Mbps data rate, double their previous rate.
 NASA says this bump allows astronauts to communicate quicker with control centers planet-side.
 It also allows them […]

 The Normandy road in France is the world’s first solar road, and according to a recent report the project has turned out to be a huge failure.

-What types of cyberattacks were carried out this week, May 10, 2019?
+What types of cyberattacks were carried out this week, September 9, 2019?
 Read on to find out about the latest cyberattacks and who got hacked this week.

 While the company has vehemently opposed the Right to Repair movement, Apple has now reversed its stance and will allow independent shops to repair products.

 This week, September 2nd – 6th, 2019: scientists 3D print coral reefs, the quantum internet is possible, the world’s first iron-ion battery, and more.